plainbanana/Redis-Cluster-Fast/README.md

 The client will retry calling the Redis Command only if it successfully get one of the following error responses.
 MOVED, ASK, TRYAGAIN, CLUSTERDOWN.

-`mas_retry_count` is the maximum number of retries and must be 1 or above.
+`max_retry_count` is the maximum number of retries and must be 1 or above.

 ## &lt;command>(@args)